mason-chase/devops-test/README.md

 - MySQL Deployment
 - PhpMyAdmin has an Ingress

-3. Create a demo video that execute your final test result on a clean Ubuntu machine

 ## Nice to do

 1. Create a Terraform script for Kubernete cluster